Exillite/HWHub/docs/API.md

 - is_active (bool) - is homework active

 ### Submission
-- id (int) - unique identifier primary key
+- id - unique identifier primary key
 - student (User) - student
 - homework (Homework) - homework
 - points (array of double) - length of array must be equal to length of points array in homework, each element is 1 if task is done, 0 otherwise or percentage of task completion (for example, 0.5 if task is done half)